jamiekurtz/JwtAuthForWebAPI/README.md

 easier to configure, you can use the `SecurityTokenBuilder` object - as shown in the example above.
 The builder supports using either an X.509 certificate or a shared key (as either a byte array or a base64-encoded string).

+You can install the NuGet package for this library at https://www.nuget.org/packages/JwtAuthForWebAPI/.

 Creating a Development Certificate
 ----------------------------------